 - Mood: your child often feels irritated, guilty, sad, or resentful

-When You Seek Support for Child Anger and Irritability from the Center for Anxiety and Behavior Management
+When You Seek Support for Your Child from The Center for Anxiety and Behavior Management

 - Your child will learn to identify triggering situations and thoughts associated with anger